BashTux1/AutoCorrect-AHK-2.0/README.md

 Original author/creator of the script file, [Jim Biancolo](http://www.biancolo.com/blog/autocorrect/) </br>

-This is a combination of the 2007 [AutoHotkey AutoCorrect script](http://www.autohotkey.com/download/AutoCorrect.ahk) as well as [endolith's](https://gist.github.com/endolith/876629) script (as of 2020-11-05) with my customisations and additions. </br>
+My script **AutoCorrect-AHK-2.0** is an amalgamation of the 2007 [AutoHotkey AutoCorrect script](http://www.autohotkey.com/download/AutoCorrect.ahk) as well as [endolith's](https://gist.github.com/endolith/876629) script (as of 2020-11-05) with my customisations and additions. </br>

 Further credits are listed in the script itself.